Imputation (law): Corporate liability

 To incur liability for a crime, a person must have both committed a prohibited act (the actus reus, which must be willed: see automatism) and have had an appropriate mental element (the mens rea) at the relevant time (see the technical requirement for concurrence).
 A key component of the mens rea is any knowledge that the alleged criminal might have had.
 For these purposes, knowledge can be both actual and constructive—i.e., the court can impute knowledge where appropriate.

-There is no problem when the alleged criminal actually intended to cause the particular harm.
+There is no ambiguity when the alleged criminal actually intended to cause the particular harm.
 Things are more difficult when the defendant denies actual knowledge.
 When evaluating behavior, the legal process assumes the defendant was aware of their immediate physical surroundings and understood practical cause and effect.
 A mens rea is imputed when a person with reasonable foresight in the same circumstances would have foreseen that the actus reus would occur.
 This prevents a person from raising a defence based on willful blindness (note that in the United States, wilful blindness has a slightly different meaning).

 A problem arises when the defendant is a corporation.
 By its nature, a fictitious person can only act through the human agency of the natural persons that it employs.
 Equally, it has no mind to constitute the mens rea.
 Hence, the notion of vicarious liability for companies and other business entities exclusively depends on the ability to impute knowledge.

 The test is one of identification.
 If the natural person who acts can be "identified with the mind of the company" when performing the actions forming the actus reus, all the relevant mental elements will be imputed to the company.
 This test, sometimes termed the alter ego test, is objective and cannot be distracted by the job title or description formally held by the human agent.
 This prevents evasion of liability by the simple expedient of naming the real director of affairs as the janitor.

 However, not all actions trigger this transference.
 When acting, the human agent identified as the mind must be promoting the company's interests in some practical way.
 If they are engaged in an entirely personal activity—e.g., attacking a fellow employee out of anger or stealing from the company—the courts do not impute the relevant mens rea to the company.

 In the United States, the courts use a three-pronged test to determine whether a corporation is vicariously liable for the acts of its employees: